What is Browser Automation?

 How to launch a browser in Selenium?

 In this test case using WebDriverManager for setting up the ChromeDriver.
 WebDriverManager in Selenium is a class that allows us to download and set the browser driver binaries without us putting them in automation scripts manually.
-You can also go with the traditional way of using the browser driver binaries and configuring their paths from the scripts themselves.

 The @BeforeClass, helps in setting up the ChromeDriver.
 In the test method, simply launch the same chrome driver and closing it finally in the @AfterClass.